Kily Álvarez

-David Álvarez Aguirre (born 5 February 1984), known as Kily, is an Equatoguinean footballer who plays for Spanish club La Madalena de Morcín CF mainly as a right midfielder but also as a right back.
+David 'Kily' Álvarez Aguirre (born 5 February 1984) is a former professional footballer who played as either a right-back or a right midfielder.
+Born in Spain, he played for the Equatorial Guinea national team.

 He spent his entire career in Spain, but never in higher than Segunda División B.

 Kily represented Equatorial Guinea at the 2012 Africa Cup of Nations.

 Early life

 Kily was born in Avilés, Asturias, Spain to a Spanish mother and an Equatoguinean father, never knowing the latter.

 Club career

 After finishing his youth career with the club, Kily started playing with Real Oviedo, having the honour of scoring its first-ever goal in Tercera División.
 He spent his entire career in the Spanish lower leagues, also representing UP Langreo (two spells), Atlético Madrid B, Orihuela CF, Novelda CF, Marino de Luanco, SD Noja, CD Cudillero and L'Entregu CF.

 In 2018, Kily helped La Madalena de Morcín CF to their first promotion ever to the fourth level.